geraldohomero/Zotero-LibreOffice-Linux/README.md

 # Zotero + LibreOffice (Linux)

-Make sure you have a JRE installed.
+- Make sure you have a JRE installed.
 In LO, go to Tools>Options>Advanced.
 Make sure you have the "Use Java runtime environment" box checked, and there is a JRE installed.
 If there isn't one (as was the case in my fresh Linux install), open terminal and install the latest JRE:

 `sudo apt install openjdk-8-jre`

-Check your installation worked with java -version.
-Restart LibreOffice
+- Check if your installation worked with (in the terminal)

+`java -version`

+- Restart LibreOffice

-Next, make sure LibreOffice has java-common installed:
+- Next, make sure LibreOffice has java-common installed:

 `sudo apt-get install libreoffice-java-common`